logo

 Step 2: Be interviewed by a school leader or panel.

-Once you have applied for open positions, school leaders may contact you directly through the online iRecruitment system or via email to set up interviews.
+Once you have applied for open positions, school leaders may contact you directly through the online system or via email to set up an interview.
 You will likely be invited to complete an interview with a school leader.
 If the interview goes well, the school leader will send a recommendation to hire to the school board for the position and your qualifications will be verified.

 Step 3: Complete the hiring process.

-Following the interview and a recommendation to hire, candidates must complete the hiring process with the BCPS Human Capital Office, which is the district’s final hiring authority.
+Following the successful interview, candidates must complete the hiring process with the Baltimore City Public Schools Human Capital Office, the district’s final hiring authority.

 Contact Information